Everything you need to know about visiting Abu Dhabi in February

 Abu Dhabi with kids in February

-Still plenty of fun for the kis to have outside during February 2021.
+Still plenty of fun for the kids to have outside during February 2022.
 Why not try:

 - The new CircuitX experiences on Al Hudayriat Island.
-Ropes course, zipline, rock climbing and free fall are all on offer at one location, or head over to the beach and Marsana for the Skate Park (Splash Park currently closed under regulations)
+Ropes course, zipline, rock climbing and free fall are all on offer at one location, or head over to the beach and Marsana for the Skate Park.

 Before you go… Important things to consider planning a trip to Abu Dhabi